 The common obverse depicts the beautiful coat of arms of the Republic of Chad.
 The emblem actually suits the subject matter very well and does a great job of filling the face.
 The date is inscribed on this face, which given its a common obverse that otherwise would not need new die designs every issue, seems unusual, but that’s hardly a criticism, just a note.

 Just one ounce gold (0.9999) and one ounce silver (0.999) formats are on offer, which makes perfect sense given their popularity.
 Now four issues old, this is turning into an eclectic series that stands out for its unique take on a popular subject.
 With mintages of just 10,000 for the silver (the Lion was 15k) and only 100 for the gold, it also has relative rarity on its side, adding to the appeal.
-The series is exclusive to US-based megadealer APMEX, who appear to have little trouble selling out the mintage of every issue (the latest Hippo is available at the time of publication), and to whom we owe thanks for the supply of the higher-resolution images you see below.
-We know you all like them big!
+The series is exclusive to US-based megadealer APMEX, who appear to have little trouble selling out the mintage of every issue, and to whom we owe thanks for the supply of the higher-resolution images you see below, however, other dealers like LPM also stock it.